conersteen19/saturn/switching_junos.md

 - Ports have a few modes: access (untagged), trunk, and hybrid (does both)
 - With a member-range, after you break it up it will write the range config to each port
 - Just setting a port to trunk mode doesn't give it any vlans to trunk on.
 You must give it vlan members all
+- Updates can be done in the BSD subsystem or the cli.
+You can use the usb port, scp, http, etc.

 ## Command Line
 Set Root Password: